raynaldmo/northwind-mongodb/README.md

 ## Import database and collections
-For this to work, you'll of course need to have mongodb installed on your and the mongod daemon running.
-From any directory run the following:
+For this to work, you'll of course need to have mongodb installed on your system and have the mongod daemon running.
+From any directory run the
+following:

     $ grunt import --stack